-“I was diagnosed as a 21 year old during the start of my studies in Nottingham.
-At the time I was very worried about not being able to stay in the UK and returning home because of this disease, interfering with my studies – but the medical team at Queens Medical Centre helped and reassured me of what the responsibilities were and I was fine to receive my insulin, going on to complete my Masters at UCL.
-Initially I was on my “honeymoon” period, but in returning home to Tokyo that changed.
-My family did not know much about type 1 diabetes to begin, where I had been diagnosed abroad, but one thing that gave my parents reassurance, particularly my dad, was a baseball player who was often in the news living type 1 diabetes: Minoru Iwata, who played for the Tigers.
+Hisako: “I was diagnosed as a 21-year old during the start of my studies in Nottingham, England.
+At the time I was very worried about not being able to stay in the UK for my studies and having to return home because of this disease – but the diabetes team at Queen’s Medical Centre reassured me of what the responsibilities were and I was fine to receive my insulin, going on to complete my Masters at UCL.
+Initially I was on my “honeymoon” period, but once I returned home to Tokyo that changed.
+My family did not know anything about type 1 diabetes to begin, where I had been diagnosed abroad, but one thing that gave my parents reassurance, particularly my dad, was a baseball player who was often in the news also living type 1 diabetes: Minoru Iwata, who played for the Tigers.

-During this time post-honeymoon period I struggled the most.
-To begin I had been super positive all the time, but we are human.
+To begin with when back in Japan, I kept super positive all the time, but we are human.
 I needed counselling and eventually was put on tablets for depression.
 Close to my home however was a ballet class, and I started to go.
-To begin with I had some fears about hypoglycaemia, but in going to ballet I found it worked well with my diabetes, and more so there was a freedom in my emotions – I believe the body and the mind are very connected, and after being diagnosed the mind is also very negatively distracted, ballet was the key for me personally to express myself and I found this worked a lot better than any depression tablets.
-The music was a sense of healing, emotionally.”
+I had some fears about hypoglycaemia but in going to ballet I found it worked well with my diabetes, and, more so, there was a freedom in my emotions; I believe the body and the mind are very connected, and after being diagnosed the mind can get negatively distracted.
+Ballet was the key for me to express myself and I found this worked a lot better than any depression tablets.
+Emotionally, the music was a sense of healing.”

 How did Hisako adapt in regards to managing levels and being comfortable with doing with her passion for ballet?

-“It did take me some years to adapt to ballet with diabetes, at first I thought having extra carbs for fuel to burn – to eat more carb and inject less – but it didn’t work: I went high during sessions and felt bad and then went hypo during the night after.
+“It took some years to adapt to ballet with diabetes.
+At first, I thought to have extra carbs for fuel to burn and to take less insulin, but it didn’t work: I went high during sessions and felt bad and then went hypo during the night after.
 After struggling in this adjustment for a year I looked for a mentor, and came across Zippora Karz from the United States, a ballet dancer with type 1 diabetes.
-I read her book, which had an enormous impact on my life, “The Sugarless Plum” sharing her memoirs, having met and been supported by Zippora, I’ve gone on to translate her book into Japanese.
+I read her book, which had an enormous impact on my life, “The Sugarless Plum” sharing her memoirs.
+Having since met and been supported by Zippora, I’ve gone on to translate her book into Japanese.
 Zippora instantly said to eat more protein before you dance, to have less of a spike during and less risk of hypo after.